 If states produce reconciled statistics approved by their auditor generals, they may also release some arrears against claims pertaining to earlier financial years.

-The sum may be released before to the GST Council meeting next month, however an official stated that no formal decision has yet been made on the date of the release.
+The sum may be released before the next month’s GST Council meeting.
+However, an official stated that no formal decision has been made on the release date yet.
 The cesspool doesn’t have a lot of corpora.
-If compensation for June is to be paid out, the Central Government may decide to do so from its own finances (to be offset by future cess receipts), is what an official added.
+If compensation for June is to be paid out, the Central Government may decide to do so from its finances (to be offset by future cess receipts), as an official added.

 The Center released ‘86,912 crore on May 31 by drawing on its resources to the tune of ‘62,000 crore, or the whole amount of GST compensation payable to states up to May 2022, to help relieve the liquidity of states to step up capital investment.
 Only about ‘25,000 crore was available in the GST Compensation Fund when this decision was made.